smucclaw/eu-ai-act/act.md

 *Article 54*

-*[ Further p]{.ul}rocessing of personal data for developing certain AI systems in the public interest in the AI regulatory sandbox*
+* Further processing of personal data for developing certain AI systems in the public interest in the AI regulatory sandbox*

 1. In the AI regulatory sandbox personal data lawfully collected for other purposes may be processed for the purposes of developing, testing and training of innovative AI systems in the sandbox under the following cumulative conditions: